JohannesKuh/Salifort-Motors-Employee-Retention-Capstone-Project/README.md

 interventions for employees who are not actually at risk of leaving.

 - The champion model achieves an F1 score of **0.96 on the unseen test set**, correctly identifying 368 out of 398 employees who left with only **30 false negatives** (missed leavers) and **4 false positives** out of 2,399 employees.
   The model provides HR and management with a precise tool to identify employees at risk of leaving and take proactive retention measures.

+- The **top 5 features account for approximately 97% of predictive power**, fully consistent with EDA findings: `satisfaction_level` (0.35) — dominant predictor, `number_project` (0.19) — workload breadth, `tenure` (0.17) —
+  time at company, `average_monthly_hours` (0.16) — workload intensity,
+  `last_evaluation` (0.13) — performance signal.

 ### Champion Model — Confusion Matrix (Test Set)
 ![Confusion Matrix](images/confusion_matrix_test.png)

 ### Feature Importances
 ![Feature Importances](images/feature_importances.png)

+### Key EDA Insights
+- Employees who left had significantly lower mean satisfaction (0.44 vs 0.67)
+- All 145 employees with 7 projects left — a clear burnout signal
+- Three distinct leaver profiles identified: underworked & dissatisfied, overworked & burned out, and overworked but satisfied
+- All leavers had a maximum tenure of 6 years — years 3–5 are the most critical retention window

 ## Practical Model Usage